PreciousDipe/weather-dashboard/README.md

 - Managing environment variables securely by storing API keys in a `.env` file.
 - Setting up Python virtual environments and installing dependencies with `requirements.txt`.
 - Working with OpenWeatherMap API by creating an account and integrating its API key.
-- Following Git workflows for forking, cloning, and managing projects in VS Code.
+- Following Git workflows for forking, cloning, and managing projects in VS Code
-- Running Python scripts efficiently and integrating external APIs into projects.
+- Running Python scripts efficiently and integrating external APIs into projects

 ## Installation
 1. **Clone the repository**